nicm42/100-days-of-code-v2/log 2.md

 **Day 8: 23rd November 2020**
 It is slightly more obvious - slightly being the operative word.
 I have got all the wording part sorted out, for the size the desktop design is at.
 The images are more tricky and something to come back to another day.
 I had them sorted for that size, but the minute you change the size slightly it all goes awry.

+**Day 9: 25th November 2020**
+Finally finished the accordion and submitted it!
+It took forever for a newbie challenge.
+I can definitely see how the Figma files would be a help, but I'm not sure I can justify a subscription at the moment.
+Maybe if I did a bigger challenge that was all about the looks.